1947 San Jose State Spartans football team

 The 1947 San Jose State Spartans football team represented San Jose State College during the 1947 college football season.

 San Jose State competed in the California Collegiate Athletic Association.
 The team was led by head coach Wilbur V. Hubbard, in his second year, and played home games at Spartan Stadium in San Jose, California.
 They finished the season with a record of nine wins and three losses (9–3, 3–2 CCAA).

+San Jose State was ranked at No. 82 (out of 500 college football teams) in the final Litkenhous Ratings for 1947.

 Schedule

 Team players in the NFL

-No San Jose State players were selected in the 1948 NFL Draft.
+No San Jose State players were selected in the 1948 NFL draft.

 The following finished their San Jose State career in 1947, were not drafted, but played in the NFL.